eteeselink/fakethat/README.markdown

             //create a new Mug object that holds mocked objects and methods var mug = new Mug();

-            // create a mock object along the IPiGenerator interface var piGenerator = mug.Mock<IPiGenerator>();
+            // create a mock object for the IPiGenerator interface var piGenerator = mug.Mock<IPiGenerator>();

             // we're testing a circle with radius 2.0, passing in the